-You may wish to have sex without orgasm either, which as mentioned earlier, is a wonderful sexual experience (often referred to as Karezza).
+You may wish to have sex without orgasm as well, which as mentioned earlier, is a wonderful sexual experience (often referred to as Karezza).
 You can strengthen your ability to do this by practicing Kegel exercises.
 From personal experience, the easiest and most effective way to target this muscle is stopping your urine mid-stream (though be careful not to overdo it, which can cause problems of its own).
 Separation of the tantric and propagative parts of sex is one of the many bonuses of escaping the PMO trap (and my partners have loved it too!).

 This section is new, and is written somewhat apprehensively; even still, it must be mentioned.

 Some people using EasyPeasy find their desire to watch porn becomes so reduced that they can’t bring themselves to have a final session.
 This is fine, but don’t underestimate the power of having one.
 Mindfully browsing and solidifying just how much you dislike PMO can be really powerful.
 Personally found it really useful and was happy to wash my hands clean of it; genuinely relieved to never have to do it ever again.
 However, your mileage may vary.

 If you’ve already been free from the trap for a while and have just removed the brainwashing, there’s no need to feed the little monster as it would just nag you.
 Enjoy freedom instead!

 Internet porn is one of the dangers in a free society, piggy backing on the good willed efforts of personal freedoms.
 Surely the very basis of civilisation – the reason why the human species has advanced so far – is because we’re capable of communicating our knowledge and experiences, not only to each other but to future generations.
 Even animals find it necessary to warn their offspring of life’s pitfalls.